Robert Nozick’s Political Philosophy

 5.1 The Framework as Discovery Procedure

-The idea that there is one best composite answer to all of these questions [about what features utopia has], one best society for everyone to live in, seems to me to be an incredible one.
+The idea that there is one best composite answer to all these questions [about what features utopia has], one best society for everyone to live in, seems to me to be an incredible one.
 (And the idea that, if there is one, we now know enough to describe it is even more incredible.)
 (311)

 It is helpful to imagine cavemen sitting together to think up what, for all time, will be the best possible society and then setting out to institute it.
 Do none of the reasons that make you smile at this apply to us?
 (313–314)